- Free online signup

 - No activation fee or inactivity fees

 Who can apply for a Current account?

 Anyone over 18 with an SSN, a smartphone, and a US residential address can apply for a Current account.
 Additionally, they also have a Teen account.

 How to open a Current account?

-Current makes it incredibly easy to open a fully-fledged checking account with just your smartphone.
+Current makes it incredibly easy to open a checking account with just your smartphone.
 You’ll need your US Social Security Number (SSN), US residential address (no P.O. boxes), and a smartphone, of course.

 The application process begins when you download Current’s app from the App Store or Google Play, you can also go to their website and request they send a download link to your phone.

 Once the app has downloaded, the next step is to tap the prompt to “get started” and follow the screen’s instructions.
 These steps involve having a verification code sent to your mobile and using your phone’s camera to upload a photo of your driver’s license, followed by a selfie to verify that you are exactly who you say you are.